 What does it mean to be a "cooperative"?

 A co-op is a member-owned, member controlled business that operates for the mutual benefit of all members.
 The International Cooperative Alliance summarized it nicely in their Statement of Cooperative Identity.
-Partially outlined below, you can view the full text here.
+View the full text here.

 Cooperative Principles include: